 Writing a research paper is more complex because of the critical thinking skills required to present information.
 Before students can present information about anything, they need to know what it is they are writing about.
-They need to define and describe what their topics are.
-And the topics need to be of a manageable size since the writingwill be a lot about a little.
+They need to define and describe what their topics are and the topics need to be of a manageable size since the writing will be a lot about a little.
 In order to define the limits of a topic, students need to define it--exactly what is it?
 What is it not?
 What is it like?
 What is it unlike?
-What is paint?
+For example: What is paint?
 What is latex paint?
 What is oil-based paint?
 How are they different?
 How are they alike?
-How is indoor latex different from indoor latex?
-How is outdoor oil-based paint different from indoor oil-based?
+How is outdoor latex paint different from indoor latex paint?
+How is outdoor oil-based paint different from indoor oil-based paint?
 Are they toxic?
 Which is better?
 Why?

 After students have a research thread or possible threads based upon the questions they asked while describing their topics, they need to begin the process of research.
 Of course, not just any research from any source will do.
 Students now need to analyze their sources.
 As soon as two sources have been looked at and studied, students will have a beginning grasp of whether or not the information is valid, valuable, appropriate, and accepted by the academic community.
 Continual analytical comparing and contrasting of sources will separate the good from the bad, the old from the new, the truth from the untruth or the half-truth.